alan-turing-institute/hub23-deploy/docs/_posts/2010-01-04-deploy-k8s-cluster-multiple-nodepools.md

 - `--location` sets the [data centre](https://azure.microsoft.com/en-gb/global-infrastructure/locations/) that will host the resources.
 - `--output table` prints the info in a human-readable format.

-If you have already followed the docs on creating a key vault, then this resource group should already exist and this step can be skipped.
+**NOTE:** If you have already followed the docs on creating a key vault, then this resource group should already exist and this step can be skipped.
 {: .notice--info}

 ## Download the required secrets